All Episodes

 What do you have on Donald Trump?

-And that's when he started with the same litany that he root used for the rest of the two hours.
+And that's when he started with the same litany that he used for the rest of the two hours.

 I swear to God, Bob, I don't have anything on Donald Trump.

-The only thing I know, said he, is that some money was missing from the Trump inaugural uh ball or something like that.
+The only thing I know, said he, is that some money was missing from the Trump inaugural ball or something like that.

-And I said, Is Donald Trump involved in that?
+And I said, is Donald Trump involved in that?

 No.